 Leaky gut and other digestive issues

 People who have taken large doses of antibiotics may develop a fauna and flora imbalance in their bodies and suffer from candida, (yeast infections) leaky gut, IBS, or other stomach ailments.
 These conditions are worsened by eating grains that contain gluten.
-However, foods rich in probiotics will help heal leaky gut.
-You can also take a probiotic supplement.
+However, foods rich in probiotics will help heal leaky gut and are less expensive than probiotic supplements.

-BEWARE of some foods marketed as GLUTEN-FREE because they may not be as healthy as you think!
+BEWARE of some foods marketed as GLUTEN-FREE and/or VEGAN-friendly because they may not be as healthy as you think!

 It’s a wonder how we Baby Boomers survived eating Wonder Bread.